Behind the Badge: Inside the new Utah State Prison

-SALT LAKE CITY (ABC4) – We’re now getting a look behind the scenes at the new Utah State Prison under construction in Salt Lake City.
+SALT LAKE CITY (ABC4) – We’re now getting a behind the scenes look inside the new Utah State Prison under construction in Salt Lake City.
 The prison is roughly 80% finished, and you can already see what makes it superior to the old one in Draper.
 ABC4’s Brian Carlson gives us a tour, in this edition of Behind the Badge.

 High fencing, barbed wire, and construction crews busy at work are all visible right now on site of the new Utah State Prison being built west of the Salt Lake City International Airport.
 The Utah Department of Corrections expects to complete construction in less than 75 days.
 So before inmates move in, ABC4 News toured the 300-acre lot to check it out.